prdpsvs/SynapseDataSecurity/README.md

             */
             , @DebugIndicator = 1
             /*
-                If tenants choose to generate the report for auditing or monitoring set the @GenerateReportIndicator to 1 else 0 */
+                If  choose to generate the report for auditing or monitoring set the @GenerateReportIndicator to 1 else 0 */
             , @GenerateReportIndicator = 1
              /*
-                If tenants choose to deploy grants on view or schema using this solution set the @DeployGrantsIndicator = 1 else 0 */
+                If  choose to deploy grants on view or schema using this solution set the @DeployGrantsIndicator = 1 else 0 */
             , @DeployGrantsIndicator = 1